al0cam/dualNBack/README.md

     - [ ] Audio stimuli
 - [ ] Settings Modal
 - [x] Icons
-- [ ] fix bug where the game doesn't display letters after it is stopped
+- [x] fix bug where the game doesn't display letters after it is stopped -> fixed by adding new AbortController
+- [x] grid reset on stop

 ### After 1.0.0
 - [ ] Maybe some form of statistics over time